vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Add-vROPSAdapterVr.md

 - Validates that network connectivity and authentication is possible to VMware Aria Operations
 - Validates that the Workload Domain is valid and then obtains the NSX Manager cluster details
 - Validates that the collector group exits in VMware Aria Operations
-- Validates that the Adapter and Credentials do not already exist in VMwar eAria Operations
+- Validates that the Adapter and Credentials do not already exist in VMware Aria Operations
 - Creates a new vSphere Replication Adapter in VMware Aria Operations
-- Starts the collection of the vSphere Replication Adapter in VMware Aria Operations.
+- Starts the collection of the vSphere Replication Adapter in VMware Aria Operations

 ## Examples